Trajectory Modeling via Random Utility Inverse Reinforcement Learning: Background and Related Work

 in which $r(a)$ is the \emph{deterministic} utility, given by

-$\phi_k(a)$ are features associated with each alternative and observed by the analyst, $\beta_k$ are corresponding parameters and $\epsilon_a$ are error terms which account for features not observed by the analyst but known by the agent.
+$\phi_k(a)$ are features associated with each alternative and observed by the analyst, $\beta_k$ are corresponding parameters and $\epsilon$ are error terms which account for features not observed by the analyst but known to the agent.
+The error terms may also be interpreted as the difference between the actual utility received by the agent after choosing an alternative and the deterministic utility explained by the features specified by the analyst.

 As the utility function \eqref{eq:random_utility} is a random variable, it is not possible to predict exactly the choice of the agent, but we can compute a conditional probability distribution over the alternatives which is a function of the features and depends on the probability distribution of the error terms.
 The conditional probability that an alternative $a \in \mathcal{A}$ is chosen by the agent is given by